An international Masters degree doesn’t just broaden your professional skills – it can also give your career a strong head start when you return home.

 Gaining an edge with an international Masters degree

 Regardless of whether you want to continue with your studies or enter the professional world, getting a Masters abroad is a way to make sure that you stand out from the crowd.
 This advantage can be maximised by being selective in the jobs for which you apply.
 Research matters a great deal here: you can maximise the potential of your degree by making sure that you apply to firms that are active in a field for which your Masters education has prepared you.
-It is also important to remember that your improved linguistic skills could be more useful than you think.
-Some European countries have their languages spoken all over the world (for example, French is widely spoken in much of Northern and Western Africa).
-Your improved language skills could make you invaluable to a company that has operations in these regions.
-According to Consultancy UK,two thirds of UK employers complain that candidates for key jobs lack language skills.

 It isn’t just your linguistic skills that will be appealing to employers, though.
-Contacts are always of vital importance in any modern business, and being able to establish international relationships will give you a leg-up not only in applying for jobs, but also in terms of internal promotions within the business or establishment you join.
+Contacts are always of vital importance in any modern business, and being able to establish international relationships will give you a leg-up not only in applying for jobs, but also in terms of internal promotions within the establishment you join.
 Likewise, in research and academia, maintaining and developing strong contact links with researchers across the world can have a massive impact on your own work.

 While a Masters programme completed abroad has many advantages, it is important to remember that moving back to your home country after studying abroad is no mean feat.
 Entering any new workplace for the first time and facing the job market after being out of the country for a year can be a daunting experience.
 However, there are a number of things you can do to increase your employability and adjust more easily to your new environment.
-While your qualification is a massive boon to you in your attempt to reenter the job market, it’s important to understand the difficulties you may experience.
-One of these includes dealing with the cultural shift experienced by Masters students returning home after having studied abroad.
-Accepting and understanding a new working environment is part of the transition process.

-While a Masters programme may bring an increased understanding of working in a variety of contexts, it is worth noting that, even within a geographically homogeneous entity such as the European Union, national business practices can vary a great deal.
+While a Masters programme may bring an increased understanding of working in a variety of contexts, it is worth noting that national business practices can vary a great deal.
 This difference carries over into academia: not all Masters degrees are the same, and you may struggle to understand the nature of the different programmes, or even their content.
 Some Masters programmes (typically MPhils) are based on hands-on research, but an MA programme may have a much wider focus.
-These differences will be even more striking if you study abroad: Masters programmes in the UK typically last one year, or two for an MPhil programme.
-In China, all programmes are at least three years long.

 After spending a considerable amount of time, money and effort on their Masters degree abroad, graduates may be expecting higher remuneration in their home country.
 However, severe competition and a lack of work experience may force foreign degree holders to begin at the same level as domestic degree holders.